CMU-313/CMU-313.github.io/docs/projects/P3/index.md

 Once you have successfully deployed your website, make sure to test within your team to ensure that your added feature(s) from Project 2 are properly integrated.

+By the checkpoint deadline you should

-Submit a link to the deployed site onto Gradescope by the checkpoint deadline.
+- Submit a link to the deployed site onto Gradescope
+- Add your deployed site to this [public spreadsheet](https://docs.google.com/spreadsheets/d/1MjR3MC6kRoXZCfIKmrR-SAiZCXOYRsug6NzAoIhFm8Q/), alongside your team name & UserGuide.md that your team submitted for Project 2.
+This will be used in [Feature Review](#feature-review-6-pts) for extra credit.

 ### Tools Checkpoint (10 pts)